NicholaiStaalung/Mindy/README.md

 ### 5th step
 Predict an outcome from a given situation

-Example
+Example (Should predict 1 in this case)
 ```
 nn.predict([1,1,1])
 ```